Why Websites Fail

 It’s critical that you regularly measure your site’s performance against your initial goals and expectations.
 Define the metrics that matter (leads, traffic, interaction, resumes, etc) and implement tools to measure these key outcomes.
 If it is failing to meet your expectations after a set timeline, examine how you might tweak or modify the activities you’re using to meet your goals.
 It requires consistent and regular attention, but if you spend the time, it will help you realize your goals faster.

 - Write a job description for your website.
 One that is detailed, exact, and goal-oriented.

 - Develop a strategy to meet each of these goals.
 There are many avenues and options to help you get there.
 If you’re unsure, speak with an inbound marketing expert.

 - Measure regularly.
-Develop basic benchmarks that will help you track and assess your performance on a regular basis so you can modify and improve your activities.
+Develop basic benchmarks that will help you track and assess your performance regularly so you can change and improve your activities.